-Statewide food shrimp production: Brine box is prohibited.
-Inside waters - a single try net with a headrope length not greater than 10' and a perimeter around the leading edge of the net not greater than 30' is allowed.
-Other than inshore waters - a single try net with a headrope length not greater than 20' and a perimeter around the leading edge of the net not greater than 60' is allowed.
+Statewide Food Shrimp Production: Brine box is prohibited.
+In or on nearshore and inshore waters - a single try net with a headrope length not greater than 10' and a perimeter around the leading edge of the net not greater than 30' is allowed.
+Other than nearshore and inshore waters - a single try net with a headrope length not greater than 20' and a perimeter around the leading edge of the net not greater than 60' is allowed.
+Legal try net must be pulled immediately in front of another trawl and not connected to another trawl in any way.
+Such try net shall have a mesh size no smaller than that allowed for trawls in the region where used.
 Prohibits the harvest of shrimp for food shrimp, live bait, or recreational on the same trip.

-The state is divided into 5 regions for the purpose of lawful allowed gear in each region for the harvest of food shrimp.
+The state is divided into five regions for the purpose of lawfully allowed gear in each region for the harvest of food shrimp.
 The regions and the legal harvest gear are as follows: